 Protection of commands and responses is applied as described in section 5.3.2 in [4] (involving sections 6.2.6 and 6.2.7 of [2]) for the single case where both commands and responses are protected in integrity and confidentiality.
-However, since the OpenPGP card specification already uses some bits in the CLA byte to mark commands protected with Secure Messaging, and since we do not want to interfere with existing implementations, we propose to set the most significant bit in the CLA byte to mark commands without chaining, and to 14 for commands with chaining.
+However, since the OpenPGP card specification already uses some bits in the CLA byte to mark commands protected with Secure Messaging, and since we do not want to interfere with existing implementations, we propose to set the CLA byte to 0.4 for commands without chaining, and to 1.4 for commands with chaining.